sriramlab/SCOPE/README.md

 make
 ```

+SCOPE should finish compiling within a few minutes.
 An example script can be found in the `examples` subdirectory to test SCOPE.
 We have additionally included several scripts that can regenerate the simulations and real datasets we used in our manuscript.
 Please see the subdirectories in `misc` for more detail.

 ## Documentation for SCOPE